Elliott Roosevelt (general)

 Elliott Roosevelt (September 23, 1910 – October 27, 1990) was an American aviation official and wartime officer in the United States Army Air Forces, reaching the rank of brigadier general.
 He was a son of President Franklin D. Roosevelt and First Lady Eleanor Roosevelt.

 As a reconnaissance commander, Roosevelt pioneered new techniques in night photography and meteorological data-gathering, but his claims to a distinguished record on combat missions have been largely discounted.

-After the war ended, he faced an investigation by the United States Congress on charges of corruption, including accusations that he had recommended the purchase of the experimental Hughes XF-11 reconnaissance aircraft ahead of a Lockheed model that was believed to be superior.
+After the war ended, he faced an investigation by the United States Congress on charges of corruption, including accusations that he had recommended the purchase of the Hughes F-11 reconnaissance aircraft ahead of a Lockheed model that was believed to be superior.
 Ultimately, he was found blameless.

 Roosevelt published a book about his attendance at several major Allied war conferences and a controversial exposé of his parents' private life.
 He also wrote 22 mystery novels.
-His career also embraced broadcasting, ranching, politics and business.
-He served as the 24th mayor of Miami Beach, Florida from 1965 to 1967.
+Besides writing, his career embraced broadcasting, ranching, politics and business.
+He served as the 24th mayor of Miami Beach, Florida, from 1965 to 1967.